-Eligible counties (Broward, Duval, Hillsborough, Miami-Dade, Pinellas, Sarasota, Volusia) include those which adopted a charter prior to January 1, 1984 and those which are consolidated with one or more municipalities.
+Eligible counties (Broward, Miami-Dade, Duval, Hillsborough, Pinellas, Sarasota, Volusia) include those which adopted a charter prior to June 1, 1984 and those which are consolidated with one or more municipalities.
 Such counties may impose, if approved by referendum, up to a 1 percent sales surtax on most transactions taxable under Chapter 212.
 Any taxable sale of tangible personal property priced above \$5,000 shall only be taxed on the first \$5,000.
 However, the tax imposed on taxable services is not capped.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.